Al Qaeda deploy in Yemen's Aden, British hostage freed

 Britain's Foreign Office confirmed in a statement that the hostage was "extracted by UAE forces in a military intelligence operation" and was "safe and well."

-Yemen's Deputy Interior Minister Brigadier General Ali Nasser Lakhsha played down the threat posed by the gunmen in the Aden neighborhoods.
+Yemen's Deputy Interior Minister Brigadier General Ali Nasser Lakhsha played down the threat posed by the gunmen in the Aden neighbourhoods.

 DRONE STRIKE